temporalio/web/README.md

 ### Configuring Authentication (optional)

 Since v1.2, Temporal Web offers optional Oauth SSO authentication.
-You can enable it by adding a `server/config.yml` file:
+You can enable it by changing the `server/config.yml` file:

 ```yaml
 auth: